OWASP/www-chapter-lagos/tab_future_events.md

 ### Next Meeting/Event(s)
 Our Chapter meetings are held several times a year, which could be at a physical location or online.

-Our next event tagged OWASP TALKS is planned to take place in October 25, 2020 and its definitely going to be an online event.
+Our next event usually tagged OWASP TALKS is planned to take place on December 12, 2020 by 11AM GMT +1 and its definitely going to be an interesting online event.

 TICKETS:
 This event will be free to attend for both members and non-members of OWASP and is open to anyone interested in application security and cyber security.

-Register to attend this event at [meetup](https://www.meetup.com/OWASP-Lagos-Meetup-Group/events/274025391/) or [eventbrite](https://www.eventbrite.com/e/owasp-talks-tickets-125821713131).
+Register to attend this event at [meetup](https://www.meetup.com/OWASP-Lagos-Meetup-Group/events/275009332/) or [eventbrite](https://www.eventbrite.com/e/owasp-talks-tickets-131405079129).

-You can register to learn about our future events via the OWASP Ghana page at [meetup.com](https://www.meetup.com/OWASP-Lagos-Meetup-Group/)
+You can register to learn about our future events via the OWASP Lagos page at [meetup.com](https://www.meetup.com/OWASP-Lagos-Meetup-Group/)

 **Code of Conduct**: